AmitShukla2808/Bi-Encoder-Siamese-Networks-For-Word-Sense-Disambiguation/README.md

 | Accuracy Trade-off    | High accuracy       | ~97% of BERT-base       | ~96–98% of BERT-base    |
 | Distillation Type     | N/A                 | Task-agnostic           | Task-specific & general |

+The above specifications of the models help us in efficiently training and fine-tuning them for our task even in resource-constrained environment.